Workshop Introduction

 Submission Guidelines

-- Full papers: 12–15 pages, including references
+- Full Paper: 12–15 pages, including main content and references (Recommended)

-- Short papers: 6–8 pages, including references
+- Short Paper: 6–11 pages, including main content and references

 Important Dates

-| Paper Submission | TBA (Extended deadline) |
+| Paper Submission | March 28, 2026 |

 | Author Notification | May 1, 2026 |